 Contact the Law Office of Sherry R. Armstrong as soon as possible to get the Deferred Prosecution Program (DPP) process rolling!

-Check out the Resources tab or Resource Download List for the DPP Information Packet, the DPP Application, and the DPP Monthly Report Form.
+Check out the Resource Download List for the DPP Information Packet and the DPP Application.